LaurieAnderson92/Battleships/README.md

 - Took turns firing missiles at the opponent's ships. using injected print statements to ensure hits are detected correctly and that the game state updates accordingly.

 ### Bugs & Fixes

-- Bug: Name has no validation on the limit, which means a name of endless characters could be implemented.
+> Bug: Name has no validation on the limit, which means a name of endless characters could be implemented.
-- Fix:
+> Fix:
-- Status: Pending
+> Status: Pending

-- Bug: Unclear that it's five 1x1 ships on the grid
+> Bug: Unclear that it's five 1x1 ships on the grid
-- Fix:
+> Fix:
-- Status: Pending
+> Status: Pending

-- Bug: if multiple invalid inputs are placed, the battle grid goes out of view of the heroku terminal
+> Bug: if multiple invalid inputs are placed, the battle grid goes out of view of the heroku terminal
-- Fix:
+> Fix:
-- Status: Pending
+> Status: Pending

 ## Credits

+### Code used
+- The clear function was given to me by my Code Institute mentor Rory and has been clearly marked as such within run.py
+> `def clear():`
+>    `"""Clear function to clean-up the terminal so things don't get messy."""`
+>    `os.system("cls" if os.name == "nt" else "clear")`

+### Acknolegements
 - My best friend [Jordan Cook](https://github.com/Bowtie7114), for helping me with my Imposter syndrome and giving me the last push I needed.
 - My mentor [Rory Patrick Sheridan](https://github.com/Ri-Dearg), for his continued and invaluable help and insight.
+- W3Schools for Python Reminders and look ups for funtionality.
+- [Phind](https://www.phind.com/search?home=true) for generating this README Template